d3-worgan/head-glasses-model/README.md

 3. When the labels are finished move the data back to root directory
 ```
-mv x64/Release/data/img/* ../train/
+mv x64/Release/data/img/* ../dataset/train/
 ```

 ### 3. Repeat steps 1 and 2 for the validation and test sets (if required)

-### 4. Now we can train a detection model using darknet
+### 4. Finalise the dataset and prepare for training with darknet
+Now that we have the data and the labels have been validated, we can finalise that dataset and generate a standard configuration for training with yolo.
+1.